mikejolley/sidebar-login/readme.txt

 * Added Grunt.
 * Removed deprecated sidebarlogin function.
 * Option to show/hide the rememberme checkbox.
+* Allow login using an email address - username will be queried based on address given.

 = 2.6.0 =
 * Support for Buddypress Profile URL via %buddypress_profile_url%.
 Thanks Tim Reeves.